tensor-compiler/taco/README.md

 std::cout << A << std::endl;
 ```

-# The taco online and command-line tools
+# Online and command-line tools
 If you just need to compute a single tensor kernel you can use the [taco online
 tool](http://www.tensor-compiler.org/online) to generate a custom C library.
 You can
 also use the taco command-line tool to the same effect: